Jakub Zdrójkowski

 Jakub Zdrójkowski (/pl/; born 29 May 2000) is a television, film, and voice actor.
-He is best known from portraying Piotr in Foster Family (2009), and Nikodem Kowalski in Kowalscy kontra Kowalscy.
+He is best known for portraying Piotr in Foster Family (2009), and Nikodem Kowalski in Kowalscy kontra Kowalscy.

 Biography

 Jakub Zdrójkowski was born on 29 May 2000, in Warsaw, Poland.
 He is the son of Dariusz Zdrójkowski and Edyta Zdrójkowska, and has a twin brother Adam Zdrójkowski, who is also an actor.

 In 2003, his family participated in the TVN game show Chwila prawdy.

 In 2005, he portrayed Kuba Waligóra, a five-year-old child of main characters in the TVN television series Magda M. In 2009, he and his brother, Adam, portrayed twin brothers Piotr and Paweł in the television series Foster Family.
 The same year they also portrayed twin brothers Matthew and Jimmy in the television series The Londoners.
 From 2012 to 2014, he was a host of the Teletoon+ children's cooking show Deserownia.
 He also had various guest roles in television series such as Family.pl (2011), Hotel 52 (2012), Reguły gry (2012), Father Matthew (2013, 2020), and minor roles in films such as Superheroes (2010) and Battery Number One (2015).
 From 2021 to 2022, he portrayed Nikodem Kowalski, one of the main characters of the Polsat television series Kowalscy kontra Kowalscy.
 In 2022, he participated in the Polsat talent show Twoja twarz brzmi znajomo.